apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Donald Trump meets with Viktor Orban, Hungary’s autocratic leader**
+**Oscars 2024: How to watch and who is nominated**

-You can read more about it [here](https://www.washingtonpost.com/politics/2024/03/09/trump-viktor-orban-autocrat/).
+You can read more about it [here](https://www.bbc.com/news/entertainment-arts-68401220).

 ## Requirements
 - Python 3.8